 Focus on the PA Legislature

-Our Fellows provide state legislators and Commissions with rigorous, nonpartisan science and technology policy research and analysis to inform policymaking.
+Our Fellows provide state legislators, staff, and legislative research agencies with rigorous, nonpartisan science and technology policy research and analysis to inform policymaking.
 Fellow advice is critical as Pennsylvania has the nation’s largest, full-time legislature, but few members or staff have STEM backgrounds.
 Fellows support the increasingly complex policy-making arena, resulting in more evidence-based policy, and bolstering the commonwealth’s resilience in addressing our collective challenges.

 Support Evidence-Based Policy